erc1337-Coffee/pizza-farm/README.md

 ## Summary

-This is a script to automatically take care of your Pizza Pets., every 7 hours and 30 minutes it will automatically:
+This is a script to automatically take care of your Pizza Pets., every 7 hours and 30 minutes it will:
 - Feed pizza to your pets
 - Wait for the confirmation
 - Shower them
-- Sleep for 7 hours and 30 minutes then loop
+- Sleep until next loop

 **The service fee is set to zero, no additional fees are added.**